 Fowler: I mean this is the "Murder Kroger" the day before is closed for good.
 There are still people coming around.
 It went from 24 hours to being open until 1:00 a.m.
 But the shelves are empty.
 People shop here.
 People care.
 And the lack of it will be missed.

-Shaquille O'Neal bought the Krispy Kreme down the street, the Kodak building across the street will be converted into a wellness center and the Masquerade right behind us is being turned into a multi-million dollar mixed-use thing.
+Shaquille O'Neal bought the Krispy Kreme down the street, the Kodak building across the street will be converted into a wellness center, and the Masquerade right behind us is being turned into a multi-million dollar mixed-use development.

 The face of this side of town is definitely changing.